GANNoiseRemover/NoiseFilter/img/text.md

-You can upload pictures into this folder!
+You can upload pictures in here!

 1. Take a look at use case diagram ->